-OTTAWA, July 4, 2019 - Members of the Ottawa Real Estate Board sold 2,105 residential properties in June through the Board’s Multiple Listing Service® System, compared with 2,064 in June 2018, an increase of 2 per cent.
-June’s sales included 1,612 in the residential-property class, on par with a year ago, and 493 in the condominiumproperty class, a rise of 8.8 per cent from June 2018.
-The five-year average for June unit sales is 2,002.
+OTTAWA, October 3, 2019 - Members of the Ottawa Real Estate Board sold 1,549 residential properties in September through the Board’s Multiple Listing Service® System, compared with 1,386 in September 2018, an increase of 11.8 per cent.
+September’s sales included 1,113 in the residential-property class, up 6.9 per cent from a year ago, and 436 in the condominium-property category, an increase of 26.4 per cent from September 2018.
+The five-year average for September unit sales is 1,385.

-In addition to residential sales, OREB Members assisted clients with renting 1,314 properties since the beginning of the year, and our Commercial Members continue to be very active in our marketplace.
+In addition to residential sales, OREB Members assisted clients with renting 2,117 properties since the beginning of the year.

 * The Board cautions that the average sale price can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
 The calculation of the average sale price is based on the total dollar volume of all properties sold.
 Price and conditions will vary from neighbourhood to neighbourhood